 Childbirth classes offered include: birth preparation, CPR, breastfeeding, sibling preparation, baby basics, planned cesarean course and more.
-Those who want an online course can take advantage of their Understanding Childbirth e-class.
+Also, those who want an online course can take advantage of their Understanding Childbirth e-class.

 In addition to their team of physicians, AdventHealth Tampa has partnered with Women’s Health Care to offer personalized midwifery care to expecting families.
 Midwives provide a full array of birthing options and this team is also very supportive of VBAC.

 Nitrous oxide is available, as well as the more well-known pain management options.
 (Read more about nitrous oxide here.)
 If your baby will be born via cesarean, they offer gentle cesarean birth and will allow your doula to join you in the OR if requested.
-Speak to your care provider about this.
+Of course, you must speak to your care provider about this.
 A Level III Neonatal Intensive Care Unit is on site for babies who need intensive care.

 A new program called “The Birthday Experience” has been implemented which includes; personal concierge services, afternoon tea, room service, celebration meal, birthday cake and spa products for laboring and postpartum women.
 There is also an in-house photographer who provides newborn and family photography.

 The Women’s Health Pavilion is undergoing renovations scheduled to be completed by the end of January 2017.
 The new spaces have a very hotel and spa-like feeling.
 Two of the new labor and delivery rooms will include tubs for laboring in the water.